EternityForest/SG1/SG1Protocol.md

 This header is always sent as 6 bytes golay encoded.
 Golay encoding is always done in 6 byte blocks with 3 input bytes.

 #### Length(1 byte)
-The length byte, also the raw RFM69 length byte
+The length byte.
+This INCLUDES itself, but is *not* actually sent, it is implied by the actual length of the packet and added before decoding.

+Note that most RF modules use a length byte that does *not* include itself, but this is not a relevant detail unless you are decoding with SDR.

 #### Flags(1 byte)
 Bits: